keyboardAnt/keyboardant.github.io/_posts/2020-05-22-What-is-GLANN.md

 1. *Mode dropping* (AKA *mode collapse*): In practice GANs might generate only a proper subset of the desired outputs variety, ignoring modes of the underlying true data distribution.
 When a GAN suffer from mode dropping, it means that the GAN does *not* generalised the underlying true data distribution.[^5]

-   In the following post we will see *why* mode dropping is such a significant drawback of GANs.

    > Visualised explanation of **mode dropping**:
    > ![image-20200522215210097](../assets/image-20200522215210097.png)
    >
    > More generally, can be visualised as:[^3]
    >![image-20200522214443158](../assets/image-20200522214443158.png)

+   To better understand why mode dropping is such a significant drawback of GANs, and why it happens - see [my blogpost](/mode-dropping-problem-in-gans).

-2. *Vanishing gradients*: Gradient becomes near zero when the discriminator is powerful.[^6] (click [here](/vanishing-gradient-problem-in-gans) for more)
+2. *Vanishing gradients*: Gradient becomes near zero when the discriminator is powerful.[^6]For more explanations, see [my blogpost](/vanishing-gradient-problem-in-gans).

 3. *Training instability*: Adversarial settings require [minimax optimization](https://en.wikipedia.org/wiki/Minimax), which can only be done heuristically.
 It might make the training process unreproducible in practice.